BattlesnakeOfficial/starter-snake-python/README.md

 ## Customizing Your Battlesnake

-Now you're ready to start customizing your Battlesnake and improving its algorithm.
+Now you're ready to start customizing your Battlesnake's appearance and behavior.

 ### Changing Appearance

 Locate the `index` function inside [server.py](server.py#L15).
-You should see a line that looks like this:
+At the end of that function tou should see a line that looks like this:

 ```python
 return {
     "apiversion": "1",